Teacher Certification Programs

 3. Completion of the Professional Education coursework (please refer to course descriptions for specific grade requirements for your program’s student clinical course).

-4. Students seeking Supplemental Certification in English as a Second Language or Bilingual should consult an advisor regarding additional course requirements.
+4. Students seeking Supplemental Certification in English as a Second Language or Bicultural-Bilingual Education should consult an advisor regarding additional course requirements.

 5. Presentation of a negative tuberculosis report, as specified by the school district, from a licensed physician, valid at the time of registration for clinical teaching.